 A de facto relationship has been explained in a previous article.
 We explore a case where the Full Court of the Family Court of Australia found that a de facto relationship existed for 18 months between a married man and a former sex worker.

-- The parties met at a massage parlour that Ms Sha worked in late 2011.
+- The parties met at a massage parlour where Ms Sha worked in late 2011.

 - In February/March 2012, the parties began a sexual relationship